 This may not be a comprehensive list of items, depending on your individual needs.
 However, this should be a great place to start.

 After Hurricane Harvey, I learned to keep a separate account at my bank for emergencies only.
 That way, if I ever need to leave my home again due to a natural disaster or emergency, that money will help pay for lodging and essentials for me and my children, including any special accommodations for me as a person in a wheelchair.

 Whatever you can put away each month to add to your savings, do it!
 Whether it’s $5 or $100, just set whatever you can afford aside because you will need it if you have to leave your home due to an emergency or an evacuation.

-For more information about how to save money on a fixed income, check out my tips for creating a budget when living with a disability.
+For more information about saving money on a fixed income, check out my tips for creating a budget when living with a disability.

 Identification and Important Documents

 In case of an emergency, you’ll want all your important documentation and identification handy.
 For example, this may include a driver’s license, banking information, home insurance information, health insurance cards, passport, and other important documents.